zendesk/linksf/SETUP.md

 1. `parse deploy`
 1. `open index.html`

-If everything was installed, you should have Link-SF open and running in your browser.
+If everything worked, you should have Link-SF open and running in your browser.
 You won't see any facilities listed in search, so you'll want to add one in the admin interface.
 First, create a new user in the Parse interface, then:

 1. `open admin.html`

 Login using the credentials for the user you just added, then add a facility.
 Once saved, you will be able to return to the enduser app and see the facility in search results.

-#### Making changes to the site
+### Making changes to the site

-### Deployment
+Making changes to the site is pretty simple. `grunt` will build the site once, then you want to invoke `grunt watch` which will rebuild the site once the watched set of files change.
+The flow should be:

+1. `grunt`
+1. `grunt watch`
+1. edit a watched file, then save
+1. see the site rebuild in your terminal
+1. reload the page and see updated build